Tourist Places to Visit Near Indore Within 200 km: My Favorite Day Trips & Weekend Getaways

 What it costs: Entry to most monuments is around ₹25–40.
 Local rickshaw tours in the town are affordable, usually ₹200–300 for a few hours.

 How to reach: Drive straight from Indore via NH47.
-Roads are smooth and buses also connect Indore to Dhar frequently.
+Roads are smooth, and buses also connect Indore to Dhar frequently.
 Parking is available near the fort and Bhoj Shala.

-Food I loved nearby:
+Food I love nearby:

 • Street-side samosas and jalebi in Dhar’s main chowk.